mattermost/docs/source/administration/statistics.rst

 **Channel Types:** This chart displays the number of public channels and private groups in a visual format, including channels that may have been archived.

 **Posts, Files and Hashtags:** This chart displays the number of posts containing files, hashtags or text-only.
-Posts containing both files and hashtags are counted in both categories.
+Posts containing both files and hashtags are counted in both categories, and deleted posts are included.

 Team statistics
 ---------------

 Team Statistics are viewable under **System Console** > **Teams** > **Statistics**.

-**Total Users:** The total number of accounts created on your system, including both active and inactive accounts.
+**Total Users:** The total number of active accounts who are members of this team.
+Excludes inactive accounts.

-**Public Channels:** The number of public channels created by your team, including channels that may have been archived.
+**Public Channels:** The number of public channels created in this team.
+Doesn't include archived channels.

-**Private Groups:** The number of private groups created by your team, including groups that may have been archived.
+**Private Groups:** The number of private groups created in this team.
+Doesn't include archived groups.

-**Total Posts:** The total number of posts made in all the teams on your system, including deleted posts and posts made using automation.
+**Total Posts:** The total number of posts made in this team, including deleted posts and posts made using automation.

-**Total Posts (graph):** The total number of posts made on a certain day in all the teams on your system, including deleted posts and posts made using automation.
+**Total Posts (graph):** The total number of posts made on a certain day in this team, including deleted posts and posts made using automation.

-**Active Users With Posts (graph):** Users who logged in and made a post on a certain day in all the teams on your system, including system messages posted from the user's account.
+**Active Users With Posts (graph):** Users who made a post on a certain day in this team, including system messages posted from the user's account.

 **Recent Active Users:** Users that have logged in and had recent browser activity in Mattermost.